 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
 These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Impairment of Intangibles and Goodwill
+Impairment assessment of intangible assets and goodwill

 Key audit matter

 How the matter was addressed in our audit